View as PDF (Editor’s note: This is is an old copy, version 1.0, dated 2019)

 1.7 The membership data is only held by elected members of the OAS Committee, Sections 2.4 and 2.5 refer.

 1.8 Member’s data will NEVER be passed to any third party organisation without the individual’s prior explicit consent.
-Note: the only envisaged scenario where this might occur is in the event of the OAS Website service provider being changed.

 2. Personal Data Management